Dependent Care Professional Travel Grant Program

 - Complete the Dependent Care Travel Grant Reimbursement Form.

-- Within 14 days of your return, submit the completed form and attached receipts via campus mail, US mail or hand delivery to:
+- Within 14 days of the event, submit the completed form and attached receipts via campus mail, US mail or hand delivery to: Daphne Fair-Leary, Dependent Care Travel Grant Program, Office of the Provost, 633 Clark St., Room 1-112, Evanston campus 1119 (or Evanston, IL 60208).

 Reimbursements will be paid by no later than the second pay period after submission.